 Donna’s favorite author is Jane Austen, and she likes to spend time with her grandsons, read, cook, figure out crossword puzzles, and watch really bad monster movies (such as Tremors, Mega Shark vs. Crocosaurus, and Sharktopus).

-Aroldo coordinates our meetings and facilitators and brings Peer Support to different communities, such as the Latino, Brazilian, Young Adult, GLBTQ and others.
-He loves people’s cultures, and has as a priority to understand different cultures, beliefs and habits, to help diversify groups with mutual support.
+Aroldo coordinates our meetings and facilitators and brings Peer Support to different communities, such as the Latino, Brazilian, Young Adult, LGBTQIA, and others.
+He loves people’s cultures and has as a priority to understand different cultures, beliefs, and habits, to help diversify groups with mutual support.

 Office Manager, Peer Facilitator & Certified Alternative Health Practitioner/Teacher

 Joyce has been working at Central Mass Recovery Learning for close to 8 years.
 Besides making sure that all runs smoothly within the office, she facilitates a number of groups promoting healthy options.
 Prior to working here, she was employed at an Herbal Apothecary/Holistic Center where numerous alternative health certifications were obtained and used toward her own recovery.
 She loves people and especially seeing people working toward a better life and happiness.
 She looks forward to nice weather as free time often means being outside with her hands in the dirt or playing golf.